Sunday, May 24, 2026

 As we navigate these complex geopolitical landscapes, particularly the great number of Christian readers out there, it is imperative to critically assess the motivations and implications of our alliances and adversaries.
 The path forward requires a commitment to transparency, accountability, and a willingness to challenge entrenched narratives that may no longer serve the interests of peace and justice, the commands of Jesus Christ himself.

-The American people can feel it.
-They know something is wrong.
-That the script is tired.
-That the paradigm has passed.
+Americans can feel it–that the script is tired.
+That some old paradigm has passed.
 That the moral ground is shifting.
 That the Cold War ghosts no longer scare.
 That the promised boogeymen often look suspiciously like the men supposedly on our side.

 It demands that we see clearly, choose wisely, and stop playing God with nations we barely understand.
 It demands that we start–or join in the growing chorus–asking the questions: Who benefits from America’s endless wars?
 Who keeps rising when Christ stays buried?